 • must be in the form of a notated score (the composer retains all rights)

-• must be performed exclusively by the commissioned ensemble (including guest artists) through June 30, 2026
+• must be premiered exclusively by the commissioned ensemble (including guest artists) in a venue accessible by the general public by June 30, 2026 (end of grant period)

 • may not include a greater number of guest artists than there are musicians in the applicant ensemble

-• Each musician, including any guest artist, receives $1,000 toward rehearsal of the new work.
+• Payment toward rehearsal and performance of the new work.

-• If the composer will perform or conduct the work, they are eligible for a rehearsal honorarium.
+• If the composer will perform or conduct the work, they are eligible for a rehearsal payment.

-• The total number of musicians (including a conductor or any guest artists) may not exceed 10.
+• The total number of musicians may not exceed 10.

 Grant Award and Payment